nycdsa/tech-action-working-group/src/_posts/2017-11-03-socialists-on-damore.md

 2. How or why is this concept particularly pervasive in the tech industry, in comparison to other industries?

-3. What’s the significance of the fat that diversity efforts in the tech industry only speak to professional and managerial workers?
+3. What’s the significance of the fact that diversity efforts in the tech industry often speak only to professional and managerial workers?

 4. Workers must often adhere to a nebulous “corporate culture.”
 Who creates this culture?
 Who enforces it?
 How much influence do workers have?